mongodb/mongodb-kubernetes/docs/crds-installation.md

     kubectl apply -f crds.yaml

-This will create 3 `CustomResourceDefinition` objects:
+This will create 1 `CustomResourceDefinition` object, `MongoDbResource`

-* MongoDbStandalone
-* MongoDbReplicaSet
-* MongoDbShardedCluster

 Each one of them corresponds to one of the main deployment objects in Mongodb.